pimentel/bears_iplant/README.md

 ### executing snakemake

 Snakemake is a tool for reproducible pipelines geared towards bioinformatics.
-You specify a set of rules that each contain input, output, and some commands to generate the output from the input.
+You specify a set of rules in a `Snakefile` that each contain input, output, and some commands to generate the output from the input.
 Snakemake then infers how to generate the output as well as all the intermediate dependencies.
-You can simply specify the final output and it will figure everything out in between.
+You can simply specify the final output and it will figure out everything in between.

 Open up `Snakefile` and let's talk about what it's doing.
 Upon inspection you will notice that there are some rules to download the annotation as well as